-Department of Cultural Anthropology, Utrecht University
+Department of Cultural Anthropology, Utrecht University, The Netherlands

 Vinzenz Bäumer Escobar’s research lies at the crossroads of economic and political anthropology.
 His interest in the anthropology of tax was sparked during his PhD project on alternative economies in Catalonia.
 There he found that anti-capitalist networks and cooperatives not only engaged in tax evasion, but also created their own systems of common (monetary) resource pooling.
 This resulted in an article on what he calls ‘the Fiscal Commons’ (Social Analysis 64(2), 2020).